 We are offering Self-serve Library Takeout service for patrons

 As of Tuesday May 19th, the Nakusp Public Library is offering a “takeout” service for picking up Library holds at the front door.

-Pick up times will be scheduled on Tuesdays and Thursdays noon to 4pm
+Pick up times are on Tuesdays and Thursdays noon to 4pm

 How does it work?